Joystream/bounties/README.md

 An outline of the stages the potential applicants should consider.
 The stages below are neither fixed, nor exhaustive:
   - *Draft*, denoting feedback, questions and comments are needed.
   - *Initial*, denoting potential applicants can and should produce their initial application.
-  - *Tender*, after the *Initial* application have been received, the best contribution will be asked to expand upon their ideas.
+  - *Tender*, after the *Initial* application has been received, the best contribution will be asked to expand upon their ideas.
 (Paid stage)
-  - *Assigned*, after the *Tenders* have been evaluated, one or more applicant will be assigned the task.
+  - *Assigned*, after the *Tenders* have been evaluated, one or more applicants will be assigned the task.
   - *Open for Contribution*, if for some reason the progress is halted, or the assignee(s) needs assistance.
 - **Milestones:**
 Assuming the **Stages** are sufficiently large and contained/independent, it makes sense to have milestones with partial payouts when one is reached.